metacpan/metacpan-cpan-extracted/distros/G/GraphViz2/README.md

 `graphviz` as a hash-ref for setting attributes on the corresponding entities in the constructed GraphViz2 object.
 These will override the figured-out defaults referred to above.

+For a `multivertexed` graph, will only create one node per vertex, but will search all the multi-IDs for a `graphviz` attribute, taking the first one it finds (sorted alphabetically).

+For a `multiedged` graph, will create one edge per multi-edge.

 Will only set the `global` attribute if called as a constructor.
 This will be dropped from any passed-in graph-level `graphviz` attribute